By Don McIntosh

 If supporters of the Universal Preschool Now campaign fail to meet the July deadline to get on the ballot in November, they could continue gathering signatures and aim for the May 2021 ballot, or they could appeal to the Multnomah County Commission to refer a measure to voters.

 The latter could be a little sticky.
 When the Universal Preschool Now campaign got under way in 2018, its backers came upon an awkward fact: Multnomah County Commissioner Jessica Vega Pederson was at the same time developing a more modest proposal to expand preschool, at the instigation of the philanthropic network Social Venture Partners.
 Pederson’s effort is known as Preschool for All, but unlike Universal Preschool Now, the preschool program it’s proposing wouldn’t be free for all students, only those whose households earn below a certain income.
+[UPDATE: Preschool for All has continued to evolve; consultant Megan Irwin, who’s working with the County to develop the proposal, told the Labor Press the program is now intended to be free to all 3 and 4 year olds for up to six hours a day; before and after care would also be free for families below an income threshold.]

 For King, “universal” is a vital part of Universal Preschool Now.
 Open-to-all programs—like the public K-12 system—enjoy overwhelming public support and funding.
 On the other hand, means-tested programs for the poor tend to limp along with inadequate levels of funding: Head Start, the federally funded preschool program aimed at poor children, has never been fully funded in its 55-year history.
 Means-tested programs also result in administrative hassle and personal hardship: Children often lose eligibility and drop out when their parents get a raise or more hours at work.